 In order to make the most money from your bets, however, you need to increase your skill by learning about all the different playing options available to you, such as reverse martingale betting.

 Playing poker involves a complex set of rules in order to participate in the game on the most basic level.
-Becoming a skilled poker player often takes years of hard work.
+Becoming a skilled poker player often takes many years of hard work.
 Many people enjoy increasing their skill in the game and claim that it’s one of poker’s advantages over other casino games.
-However, in terms of ease of overall gameplay, roulette is the winner, hands-down.
+However, in terms of ease of overall gameplay, roulette is definitely the winner, hands-down.

 Round 3 winner – Roulette